SPRINGFIELD PUBLIC SCHOOLS FOUNDATION

 The Breakfast Club, which encourages local businesses and community leaders to "begin each day by making a difference in a classroom," is held in the fall each year.
 More information about this year's event will be added to this page once available.

 The Annual Dinner and Art Auction is the Foundation's major fundraiser and is held annually in March.
-This year's event will be held on Saturday, March 9, 2024, at Erin's Pavilion.
-More information on sponsorships and reservations can be found here.
+This year's event will be held on Saturday, March 8, 2025, at Erin's Pavilion.
+More information on sponsorships and reservations will be added to this page in the late fall.

 In addition to the Breakfast Club and Annual Dinner events, donors may also support the Foundation through the "Donate Here" link below, through one of the links from the Memorial Scholarship section of this page, by contacting the Foundation's administrative support, Julie Hammers at 217/525-4406/jhammers@sps186.org, or through any of the following: